Syspeople/CodeNow/README.md

-# SNSB
+# SNSB (ServiceNow Scripting Bridge)
-ServiceNow Scripting Bridge.
-the Vs Code Extension extension that allows you to develop against the ServiceNow platform.
+The Visual Code Extension for developing on the ServiceNow platform.

-No ServiceNow configuration required.
+This extension aims to provide ServiceNow developers a first class development experience without depending on instance specific configuration.

-NB: Only Basic auth is currently available.
+Only Basic auth is currently available.

+**No ServiceNow configuration required.**

+## Which elements is added?
+We intend support all "code only" functionality in ServiceNow, these elements have first priority.

+Low code elements might get added.
+But none is planned.

+No code elements will not added to the extension in a way that will allow you to configure them directly from VsCode.

 # Features
-* Work with multiple ServicNow entities.
+* Work with multiple ServicNow record.
 * Automatically saves to your instance.
 * Automatically updates from your instance.
-* Intellisense for ServiceNow and angualr API's
+* Intellisense for ServiceNow and angular API's
 * Change update Set.

 # How to